SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### TBD - Enhancement - Admin - DMS overview failover pair offline status [ID_39694]

-DMS overview will now show the a agent of failover pair as offlin when the other agent is online.
+The DMS overview page will now correctly show the failover pair agent as offline when this is the case.

 #### 16 May 2024 - Fix - Catalog - Legacy routes not resolved correctly [ID_39653]